-Tube forming can refer to several processes that are used to form raw metal materials into tubes.
 Tube forming processes are often difficult to separate from tube fabricating processes, since fabrication processes are essentially secondary operations that shape, bend, enlarge and cut tubes.
+Read More…

 The different tube forming processes are often intermixed and both can be essential to creating the desired tube.
 For example, tube rolling is technically a tube forming process because it produces tubular parts through heat curing materials that have been wrapped around a circular mold.